 As you might imagine, a dropzone in the Middle Eastern desert is an unpleasant place to be in the heat of summer.
 Per that phenomenon, Skydive Dubai takes a summer break.
 During Naomi’s 2016 summer vacation, she was inspired to head to the other side of the planet — and got a ticket to America.
 She headed to a cute little dropzone called Skydive Midwest.

 “It was really awesome.
 Keith George and his wife, Megan, run it,” she muses.
 “For the past three years, I have been hanging out there — not working, because then I wouldn’t be able to go back — for months at a time, just to enjoy the company and do organizing for them.”
 She punctuated her time at Skydive Midwest by chasing world records (the first head-up World record ever in Arizona first, then the 164-way head-down World record at Skydive Chicago in 2015).

 This year, however, our beloved Naomi is staying closer to home.
 She explains that she’s drawn to spend more time with her family in South Africa, to slow down a little and to contribute her plethora of hard-won skills to her home country’s skydiving community.
 Luckily for us, she’s chosen here — Skydive Mossel Bay — to settle in and do just that.

-“During all my travels over the past couple years, I’ve been jumping at Mossel Bay and organizing here,” she smiles.
+“During all my travels over the past couple of years, I’ve been jumping at Mossel Bay and organizing here,” she smiles.
 “I just fell in love with the place.
 It is so nice and chill.
 There is a beautiful sea here.
 The view from the dropzone is one of the most incredible skydiving views I’ve ever experienced.
 It is a really beautiful place to live and to jump.
 The people are super friendly.
 I’m absolutely loving it.”